vanjac/voxel-editor/README.md

 ## Using the app

-You can download N-Space for Android on [Google Play](https://play.google.com/store/apps/details?id=com.vantjac.voxel).
+You can download N-Space on [Google Play](https://play.google.com/store/apps/details?id=com.vantjac.voxel) or the [iOS App Store](https://itunes.apple.com/us/app/n-space/id1448016814).

 The app starts on a list of "worlds" that you have created.
 Tap "New" to create a new world.
 Tap a world's name to open it in the Editor.
 Tap the menu button next to a world to access additional options, including sharing the worlds as JSON files.
 You can open these files in N-Space from another app, like an email attachment or downloaded file.